Francis Baily Primary School

 - 5.1: What SEN support services does the school use, eg. specialist support teachers, educational psychologists, teachers for hearing impairment and visual impairment, ASD advisory teachers, behaviour support teachers etc?

 At Francis Baily Primary School we work closely with a number and range of support services.
-These include Autistic Spectrum advisory teachers (ASD) , educational psychologists (EP), Cognition and Learning Team advisors (CALT), behaviour support teachers (BST), pre-school teacher counsellors (PSTC), specialist inclusion support teachers (SISS), Child and Adolescent Mental health workers (CAMHs), speech and language therapists (SLT), occupational therapists (OT), Community School Nurse team (CSN), Emotional Health Academy workers (EHAC) and the Mental Health Support Team (MHST)
+These include Autistic Spectrum advisory teachers (ASD) , educational psychologists (EP), Cognition and Learning Team advisors (CALT), Therapeutic Thinking Support (TTST), pre-school teacher counsellors (PSTC), specialist inclusion support teachers (SISS), Child and Adolescent Mental health workers (CAMHs), speech and language therapists (SLT), occupational therapists (OT), Community School Nurse team (CSN), Emotional Health Academy workers (EHA) and the Mental Health Support Team (MHST)

 - 5.2: What should I do if I think my child needs support from one of these services?